yojee/yojee-developer-portal/docs/guides/sender-api-guide.md

 ### Authentication

-Most of the API calls will require the following parameters in the header:
+Most of the API calls requires the following parameters in the header:

 <table style="text-align: left;">
     <tr>